The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Varieties

-In total, there are 18 species and two natural hybrids of Galanthus, most of which are listed in the Red Book.
+In total, there are 18 species and two natural hybrids of galanthus, most of which are listed in the Red Book.
 Twelve of them grow in the post-Soviet space (most of all in the Caucasus).

 Three types of these plants are especially popular: